DissanayakeLYB/In20-CS2023-DSA/README.md

 This folder includes the code which I used to solve the **In class lab 7** exercises of BST.

 ## HackerRank Lab 7
-This  includes the codes used to implement the **"Binary Search Tree - Inversion"** exercise in HackerRank lab 7.
+This  includes the codes used to implement the **"Binary Search Tree - Inversion"** and **Tree - Huffman Decoding** exercises in HackerRank lab 7.